X-Men: Die by the Sword: Issue 4 "When Is Born the Nightmare"

 Psylocke, Sage, and Wisdom go to Crossmore and come to an agreement with Albion that he will help them, but not try to escape afterwards.
 Dazzler fights Rouge-Mort and the Janissaries (this is the name for the soldiers in black with Rouge-Mort that is finally revealed) while Longshot leads Roma to a secure area.
 Along the way they are ambushed by more Janissaries and Sage joins the fight to help Longshot defeat them.
 Unfortunately Roma is stabbed during the fight.
 Also Longshot's feelings for Dazzler start to return, but he does not understand why since his memories are still not there.
 Longshot helps Dazzler defeat Rouge-Mort, but they are both knocked out by Merlyn.

 The fight against Jaspers is no longer going well, and Jaspers is winning.
-He is starting to try to turn Morph into a Fury, but Albion arrives just in time to break that up.
+He is starting to try to turn Morph into a Fury, but Albion arrives in time to stop him.
 Albion is able to land some heavy blows, but it seems to have no effect.
 Then Jaspers slowly turns into the original Fury and kills almost all of the few remaining members of the Captain Britain Corps.
 The final page of the issue shows Captain Britain ready to join the fight.

 Issue 5 "Dawn of a New Day?"

 Captain Britain battles the Fury, shaking Roma's Starlight Citadel apart and trapping Albion and the Exiles.
 Roma, on the verge of dying, transfers her knowledge into Sage's brain, nearly driving her mad.
 Merlyn finds Roma and kills her.
 Psylocke then fights Merlyn and easily gains the upper hand.
 Albion aids Captain Britain in battling the Fury.
 Blink teleports a full quill of javelins into the Fury, disassembling it.
 However, a small piece of the Fury enters Merlyn through a wound given by Longshot.
 Everyone corners Merlyn, who retreats.
 Longshot leaves the Exiles to live with Dazzler.
-Saturnyne chooses Albion to lead the Captain Britain corps, since he is a tougher warrior.
+Saturnyne chooses Albion to lead the Captain Britain Corps, since he is a tougher warrior.
 She dismisses Captain Britain, telling him to stay with his Earth, saying it is just too dangerous.
 Psylocke finds Sage, who is barely coherent and sane after the data transfer.
 She ends up leaving with the Exiles, telling Psylocke that the wrong people could get their hands on the data if she went back to Earth.
 Psylocke tells Captain Britain that she is staying with the Exiles, saying that Xavier has too many X-Men that he does not know what to do with all of them and he will not need her.
 Nocturne also returns to the Exiles to be with Thunderbird.
 The elderly couple at the Panoptichron departs, telling Psylocke that she and her crew have to guard the multiverse now.
 They vanish, and everyone watches as Roma is about to be buried.